epwalsh/obsidian.nvim/README.md

   open_app_foreground = false,

-  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, or fzf.vim (in that order), and use the -- first one they find.
+  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, fzf.vim or mini.pick (in that order), and use the -- first one they find.
 You can set this option to tell obsidian.nvim to always use this -- finder. finder = "telescope.nvim",